Skip to main content

 Search results limits

 LinkedIn limits the number of search results displayed within one search session based on the interface used, not subscription type.
-Here's a comparison between standard LinkedIn interface and Sales Navigator:
+Here's a comparison between LinkedIn interfaces:

 Interface People Search Companies Search